Dolmixx/Music-Player/Production/Assembly.md

 <img width="414" height="631" alt="Screenshot 2026-06-20 at 12 30 05 AM" src="https://github.com/user-attachments/assets/708593ec-b2c2-45bb-b260-574b55b83c2e" />

 6. The RFID cards and SD card
 You may have noticed this build uses RFID!
 There are 3 openings at the back for you to store those cards.
 Feel free to decorate the cards if you'd like to match whatever music you want to listen to.
-The SD card can be placed directly into the DFPlayer.
-Ensure you have songs on your SD card formatted properly with 4 digit numbers at the begining and the files be mp3. ie. "0001_Attention" (There is a file in production that already has a bunch of NewJeans songs downloaded in that MP3 format if you want something to reference off of!)

-Additionally, to customize further if you'd like to have the LCD display the proper titles for your songs, go into the firmware code and look at the 3 playlists.
-The name of the playlist shouldn't be changed!
-But the names in the list can be, and feel free to add more as the code will adjust to the amount you add!
-(But i do reccomend listening to some NewJeans :D)
+(More information on SD card set up below)

 <img width="1119" height="679" alt="Screenshot 2026-06-20 at 12 30 26 AM" src="https://github.com/user-attachments/assets/ace1790d-627e-49bf-92fb-c07192927aad" />